Skip Sub Menu

 • Program Evaluation Template

 Funders want to know that their investment in your project will have an impact.
-The evaluation will component should measure the input and outputs and reflect the progress toward achieving the project's stated goals and objectives.
+The evaluation component should measure the input and outputs and reflect the progress toward achieving the project's stated goals and objectives.
 This sample sample is from the Centers for Disease Control (CDC) and reflects a thorough evaluation of a science research project.

 • Statement of Work Template